hypers-lab/smart-travel-planner/README.md

 # Smart Travel Planner

 Smart Travel Planner is an Online Travel Planning Application that helps travelers by recommending travel places and dynamically generating a travel itinerary considering constraints such as traveler preferences.
 This is an Android Mobile Application.
+This system provides location information, rating, reviews, and weather conditions of the places.
+Also, provides travel itinerary recommendations based on the user preferences.

 Introduction: [YouTube Video](https://www.youtube.com/watch?v=9VbHaTpXq-Q)